ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

    When later issuing further access tokens to the same pair (C, RS) using the same AUTH\_CRED\_RS, it is expected that the response to C includes AUTH\_CRED\_RS by reference.

-When issuing the first access token of a token series, AS MAY send EDHOC\_Information related to RS, see {{edhoc-parameters-object}}, in corresponding fields of the response to C. This information is based on knowledge AS have about RS, e.g. from a previous onboarding process, with particular reference to what RS supports as EDHOC peer.
+When issuing the first access token of a token series, AS MAY send EDHOC\_Information related to RS, see {{edhoc-parameters-object}}, in corresponding fields of the response to C. This information is based on knowledge that AS have about RS, e.g., from a previous onboarding process, with particular reference to what RS supports as EDHOC peer.

 {{fig-token-response}} shows an example of an AS response.
 The "rs_cnf" parameter specifies the authentication credential of RS, as an X.509 certificate transported by value in the "x5chain" field.
 The access token and the authentication credential of RS have been truncated for readability.